Sphingolipid Metabolism and the Ceramides

 Ceramide Synthases

-The overall level of ceramides in a cell is a balance between the need for sphingosine and sphingosine derivatives, such as sphingosine-1-phosphate (discussed in detail below), and the sphingomyelins.
+The overall level of ceramides in a cell is a balance between the need for sphingosine and sphingosine derivatives, such as sphingosine-1-phosphate, ceramide-1-phopshate, and the sphingomyelins.
 With respect to the sphingomyelins they serve a dual purpose of being important membrane phospholipids and as a reservoir for ceramides.
-The conversion of both dihydrosphingosine (sphinganine) and sphingosine to ceramide is catalyzed by the ceramide synthases (CerS).
-As indicated above there are six CerS in humans identified as CerS1 through CerS6 encoded for by six different genes.

 CerS genes were originally referred to as Lass genes (for Longevity Assurance) based on their homology to the yeast gene, longevity assurance gene-1 (LAG1).
 LAG1 was so-called because deletion of the gene in yeast prolonged their life-span.
 An additional related gene in yeast is referred to as LAC1 and when both genes are deleted yeast exhibit poor growth or die.
 A human gene, originally identified as UOG-1 (upstream ogrowth and differentiation factor-1), was shown to complement a LAG1 deletion in yeast and when overexpressed in mammalian cells resulted in increased ceramide synthesis.
 The ceramides synthesized by the enzyme contained exclusively stearic acid (C18 saturated fatty acid).
-Subsequent studies demonstrated that other human LAG homologs, originally identified as translocating chain-associating membrane proteins (TRH) synthesized ceramides with varying fatty acyl chain length.
+Subsequent studies demonstrated that other human LAG homologs, originally identified as translocating chain-associating membrane (TRAM) protein homologs (TRH), synthesized ceramides with varying fatty acyl chain length.
 Each of these genes are now identified as CerS genes.

 Each CerS exhibits fatty acyl chain length specificity as well as differential tissue distribution.
 CerS1 is specific for stearic acid (C18) and is expressed in brain, skeletal muscle, and testis.
 CerS2 is specific for C20–C26 fatty acids and is expressed in the liver and kidney.
 CerS3 is specific for C22–C26 fatty acids and is expressed in the skin and testis.
 CerS4 is specific for C18–C20 fatty acids and is ubiquitously expressed but with highest levels in liver, heart, skin, and leukocytes.
 CerS5 is specific for palmitic acid (C16) and is ubiquitously expressed at low levels.
 CerS6 is specific for myristic (C14) and palmitic acid and is expressed at low levels in all tissues.
 CerS1 is structurally and functionally distinct from the other five CerS, all of which contain a homeobox-like domain.

 The CERS1 gene is located on chromosome 19p13.11 and is composed of 10 exons that generate ten different mRNAs due to alternative promoter usage and alternative splicing.
 These ten mRNAs collectively encode five distinct protein isoforms.
 One of the CERS1 mRNAs is a bicistronic transcript that encodes the CerS1 isoform 1 protein (350 amino acids) as well as the protein identified as growth and differentiation factor 1, GDF1.
+Mutations in the CERS1 gene are associated with a form of epilepsy termed epilepsy, progressive myoclonic 8 (EPM8).

 The CERS2 gene is located on chromosome 1q21.3 and is composed of 13 exons that generate two alternatively spliced mRNAs, both of which encode the same 380 amino acid protein.